 Sales at the front of the cabin fell short of its expectations in December, Cathay Pacific said last week, as the Hong Kong-based carrier this month introduced promotional business-class fares.
 Qantas Airways Ltd. (QAN), Australia’s biggest, offered 28 percent discounts on return premium tickets to Hong Kong during the holiday season.

 Premium ticket prices between Asia and the U.S. averaged $5,859 in December, their lowest level since 2009, while in Australia an index of business-class ticket prices dropped 30 percent from a year earlier to a record low.
-Wall Street’s cost cuts and dismissals, which have helped erase more than 300,000 financial-industry jobs in the past two years, aren’t over yet as Citigroup Inc. (C) and Morgan Stanley (MS) announced a combined 12,600 job cuts in the past month.
+Wall Street’s cost cuts and dismissals, which have helped erase more than 300,000 financial-industry jobs in the past two years, aren’t over yet as Citigroup Inc. (C:US) and Morgan Stanley (MS:US) announced a combined 12,600 job cuts in the past month.